If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Leapster-Diagnostics.png

 A simple diagnostics screen can be accessed by holding down the Hint button and powering the system on.
 Here, the user can calibrate the touch controls and get information about the cartridge inserted.
 This menu is also present in the Leapster LGS (the smaller, green model), Leapster L-Max, Leapster TV and Leapster 2 (an upgraded model that has PC connectivity, along with an overclocked CPU and other upgrades).
-The bigger difference is that the L-Max and TV also allow the user, by pressing B, to change the video standard when outputting to a TV (NTSC or PAL).
+The bigger difference is that the L-Max allows the user to change the video mode between NTSC and PAL.
+In some regions, SECAM video is available.

 LCD Test Mode